jbalsas/icdb/src/pages/confs/2017_jsconf_eu/dynamic_video_in_the_browser.md

 - Real-time graph and timeline modifications
 - Mobile support
 - Integrates with A-Frame
+- Uses WebGL (1.0) and GLSL for faster pixel processing
+- Supports custom GLSL shaders for personalized effects

 **Reading video.currentTime is not frame accurate** Use `requestAnimationFrame`